Sigmodvdms/vdms-async/README.md

 includes an investigation into the right hardware and software optimizations to store and efficiently access large scale (pre-processed) visual data.

-## Motivation

-Data access is swiftly becoming a bottleneck in visual data processing, providing an opportunity to influence the way visual data is treated in the storage system.
-To foster this discussion, we identify two key areas where storage research can strongly influence visual processing run-times: efficient metadata storage and new storage formats for visual data.
-We propose a storage architecture designed for efficient visual data access that exploits next generation hardware and give preliminary results showing how it enables efficient vision analytics.

 ## Get Started